 Ring Frame Materials

-When you’re shopping for bluewater fishing gear, you’ll want to pay special attention to the material that your ring frames are made of.
+1. Pay special attention to the material that your ring frames are made of.
 Rod guides can corrode if they’re not built with the right material.
 On most poles, you can cut off your old, broken rings and replace them with new.

 3. Stainless steel works well enough, and high-end marine poles use rings made out of solid titanium.
-The lower-end stuff typically only coat their steel with it, and eventually you’ll scratch through the coating.
+The lower-end stuff typically only coat their steel with it and eventually scratch through the coating.

-Thick single-foot rings will stand up to more abuse than thin, wiry double-foot rings.
-The proof of this is in really heavy bluewater fishing equipment which almost all make use of extra-thick, single-foot guide rings.
+Thick single-foot rings stand up to more abuse than thin, wiry double-foot rings.
+The proof of this is in really heavy bluewater fishing equipment which almost all make use of extra thick, single-foot guide rings.

 The most important thing is to pick something that’s marine-rated if you’re going saltwater fishing, and find a ring that is advertised as working with the line weight you prefer.
 There are also options like tangle-free and boating liners which generally work as advertised.

 I don’t think any fisherman is going to double-check that he has the special liners installed before he steps out onto the boat.
 But if you’re buying new equipment, then it can’t hurt to get exactly what you need.

 Anglers prefer these when they’re reeling in huge fish.
 They’re built with a bearing and roller to guide your line through the rings.
 Roller guides really do work, and a lot of commercial fishermen use them for line-caught tuna.

-But the good ones are so expensive that you’ll only want to look into them if you’re regularly going out deepwater trolling, or doing a lot of fishing with stiff lead-core or wire line.
+But the good ones are so expensive that you’ll only want to look into them if you’re regularly going out deepwater trolling or doing a lot of fishing with stiff lead-core or wire line.